-A console (or terminal) is an application that provides I/O to character-mode applications.
-This processor-independent mechanism makes it easy to port existing character-mode applications or to create new character-mode tools and applications.
+A console is an application that provides I/O services to character-mode applications.

 A console consists of an input buffer and one or more screen buffers.
 The input buffer contains a queue of input records, each of which contains information about an input event.
 The input queue always includes key-press and key-release events.
 It may also include mouse events (pointer movements and button presses and releases) and events during which user actions affect the size of the active screen buffer.
 A screen buffer is a two-dimensional array of character and color data for output in a console window.
 Any number of processes can share a console.

 A broader idea of consoles and how they relate to terminals and command-line client applications can be found in the ecosystem roadmap.